hardened-user/ZDM/README.md

 Ansible example
 ----------------
 Apply all roles.
 Includes installation and configuration of `memcached` (required), `zabbix-agent` and `logrotate`:
-Attention: Сheck the default settings for these roles!
+Attention: Check the default settings for these roles!

     ansible-playbook example.yml